CamelliaDPG/Camellia/README.txt

 	make runTests
 8. Run

-All tests in DPGTests and runTest should pass.
+All tests in DPGTests and runTests should pass, with the exception of the runTests test MeshTools_MeshSliceTimeZero_UnitTest, which is a test against some new space-time facilities still under development.